Thea Westreich Wagner: Art collection

-The Thea Westreich and Ethan Wager Collection
+The Thea Westreich and Ethan Wagner Collection

 In 2013, Thea and Ethan decided to donate their extensive collection of modern and contemporary art to the Whitney Museum of American Art in New York and the Centre Pompidou in Paris.
 In 2015, the Whitney Museum opened a show "Collected by Thea Westreich Wagner and Ethan Wagner" featuring the newly donated collection.
 After its run in New York, the show travelled to the Pompidou.
 In response to their donation, the Wagners were awarded the insignia of Officer of the Legion of Honor in 2018.
 Founded by Napoleon Bonaparte, the Legion of Honor is France’s highest award.

-Artists in the Thea Westreich and Ethan Wager Collection
+Artists in the Thea Westreich and Ethan Wagner Collection

 Charline von Heyl, Anne Collier, Liz Deschenes, Hito Steyerl, Marc-Camille Chaimowicz, Robert Gober, Bernadette Corporation, Jeff Koons, Sam Lewitt, Sol LeWitt, Cady Noland, Richard Prince, Rirkrit Tiravanija, David Wojnarowicz, Christopher Wool, Robert Adams, Diane Arbus, Lee Friedlander, Eileen Quinlan, and many others.